Family Therapy

 Narrative family therapy

-Narrative family therapy focuses on roleplay, story creation, and the development of goals related to a family unit's hopes for the future.
+Narrative family therapy focuses on roleplay, story creation, and development of goals related to a family unit's hopes for the future.
 By creating stories and acting them out, families can learn to rewrite their narrative to a healthier structure.
-The therapist can guide them and ask them how they might feel if their goals were reality.
+The counselor can guide them and ask them how they might feel if their goals were reality.

 Transgenerational family therapy

 In this type of family therapy, generational trauma may also be addressed.
 This type of trauma involves lessons or behaviors passed down through multiple generations of parents.
-By addressing these patterns in therapy, parents and caregivers can replace them with healthier patterns to break the cycle for their children.
+By addressing these patterns in family therapy, parents and caregivers can replace them with healthier patterns to break the cycle for their children.

-Communication-based family therapy modality
+Communication-based family therapy

 Bowenian counseling for communication

 Bowenian is one of the family therapy techniques that addresses triangulation and differentiation.
 Triangulation uses the tactics of diversion.
 For example, a son ranting to his father about his mother might be an example of triangulation.
-Differentiation is a strategy that teaches relatives to react healthily and directly to conflicts by recognizing the unique roles of each relative.
+Differentiation in family therapy is a strategy that teaches relatives to react healthily and directly to conflicts by recognizing the unique roles of each relative.
 It can include writing to decrease emotional reactivity and techniques for increasing emotional connection.

 Families are often the primary support system for individuals and their family members.
 With the importance of family connections, mental health, and physical health may be impacted by unhealthy dynamics.
 Communicating healthily with family relatives can also help you learn healthy patterns in your other relationships.
-In addition, it may heal bonds between parent and child in cases where they are broken.
+In addition, family therapy may heal bonds between parent and child in cases where they are broken.

 • A child experiencing school performance challenges